memphis242/FrequencySensorEmulator/Hardware/Requirements/HardwareRequirements.md

 1. `HRD_14`: The enable switch shall be a slide switch.
 1. `HRD_15`: When driving an infinite impedance, the device's output signal shall have a rise and fall time of no more than 2µs collectively.
    - _Rationale_: At 5kHz, the period is 200µs.
 I would like no more than 1% of that to be a rise and a fall time.
 In addition, with a Minimum HPT of 10µs, as specified in `SYS_FUNC_01D`, I would like at least 80% of the signals' HIGH pulse to be at the upper voltage level.
-1. `HRD_16`: The device shall have a 100Ω ± 10% output impedance from 0Hz up to the Maximum Frequency specified in `SYS_FUNC_01C`.
+1. `HRD_16`: The device shall have a 100Ω ± 10% output impedance throughout its rated frequency range.
 1. `HRD_17`: The device must be able to operate in typical indoor office conditions:
    a. `HRD_17A`: 10°C to 50°C ambient temperature
    b. `HRD_17B`: 30% to 60% relative humidity
+1. `HRD_18`: The output signal shall have ≤ ±1mVrms of **unwanted signal overlay** on top of the base square waveform across its rated frequency range and output load range.

 ## Physical I/O
 ### Inputs